devkarim/devkarim/README.md

 <img alt="counter" src="https://encj6tx5kstrvc9.m.pipedream.net">
 </p>

-Hey, I'm Karim—a self-taught programmer, supporter, and freelancer, open to collaborate to open source projects.
+Hey, I'm Karim—a self-taught programmer, supporter, and freelancer, open to contribute to open source projects.
 Part of [@mozakrty](https://github.com/Mozakrty) organization in addition to being a long-term developer in [CIT](https://cit2.net/) community.
 I'm also a part of NextCoders program in Egypt, was one of the top three who finished their [course](https://graduation.udacity.com/confirm/MERE275A) up which resulted in Egypt's Minister of Communications honoring.
-Took part in [Coursera - Applied Data Science Specialization](https://www.coursera.org/account/accomplishments/specialization/DAKTLXVECBGE) course and recently finished it up in a week.
+Took part in [Coursera - Applied Data Science Specialization](https://www.coursera.org/account/accomplishments/specialization/DAKTLXVECBGE) course and finished it up in a week.
 Currently working on [GuessWho](https://github.com/users/devkarim/projects/1) project.
-Hoping to make the world a better place someday.
+Lastly, hoping to make the world a better place someday.

 ### 💻 Experienced at
 - Automation.